SethHartman13/Avrae-Aliases-Snippets/Aliases/weather/weather.md

 You will need to run `!svar weather_location_list` to copt over the previous settings before you update the server variable as it overwrites the existing data.

 ## Changelog:
-6/8/2023 = Alias created and documentation written
+6/8/2023 - Alias created and documentation written.

+6/8/2023 - Subalias [help](https://github.com/SethHartman13/Avrae-Aliases-Snippets/blob/master/Aliases/weather/help/help.md) has been created.
+Check the markdown files within the folders marked with their names for additional details

 ## Source Code:
 ```py